dac514/sux0r/sux0r2/includes/symbionts/README.txt

 ------------------------------------------------------------------------------

-Symbionts are 3rd party open source vendors that may or may not be licensed under the GNU Affero General Public License (version 3)
+Symbionts are 3rd party open source vendors that may or may not be licensed under the GNU General Public License (version 3)

 These additional open source libraries have their own licensing requirements and, as such, should not be directly modified by the sux0r development group.